The following article uses options that are available starting with the Professional edition and project type.

 Now that you have specified the languages you want MSIs in, let's build them.

 Click thetoolbar button and a “Build Project” dialog will appear showing the build progress.

 To find the created MSI packages, look on your hard drive in the folder where the project MSI is being created.
 The localized MSIs will be built in sub-folders, named by their language identifiers.
 In our case, a folder “zh” will contain the Chinese build and a folder “de” the German one.
 Run the Chinese MSI.

 By default, Advanced Installer will attempt to translate only package elements that are specified for translation.
 This includes all UI strings and certain Windows Installer Properties.
 However, sometimes you want to translate other elements as well.

-If we build again, Advanced Installer will try to translate the “Features” localizable strings; the main feature's Title and Description, but it won't have translations for them so it will default to English.
+If we build again, Advanced Installer will try to translate the “Features” localizable strings; the main feature's Title and Description, but it won't have translations for them so the Localization IDs will be displayed instead.

 Advanced Installer translated almost all the texts, only that in certain cases - like the product name - it just didn't have the corresponding German or Chinese string.
 So we have to help it with a Translation Dictionary.

 There are two ways of translating project strings to a custom dictionary and including it into your project.
 One is using Advanced Installer's predefined editor from the Project Strings Tab -> "Project Strings" section.
 The other involves manually editing the dictionary file and is described in this tutorial.

 Still in the Project Strings Tab from the Translations page, click on , also in the Translations group.
 The wizard will create a dictionary file containing all the strings without translation in one of the build languages.

 The created dictionary will be added automatically to the translations list.
 Switch to the Dictionaries Tab and notice the dictionaries added to your project.